DavidJohnGee/clicrudST2/README.md

 pip install clicrud
 ```

 This dependency will automatically be installed on ST2/BWC so don't worry about that!
+You do not have to install this to get the clicrudST2 integration working.

 ####Installing